MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 [!INCLUDE [cloud-shell-try-it.md](includes/cloud-shell-try-it.md)]

 If you use a local install of the Azure CLI, this quickstart requires CLI version __2.0.28__ or later.
 Run `az --version` to make sure your CLI install meets this requirement.
-If you need to install or upgrade, see [Install the Azure CLI 2.0](/cli/azure/install-azure-cli).
+If you need to install or upgrade, see [Install the Azure CLI](/cli/azure/install-azure-cli).

 ## Install the Azure SDK for Go